About JARA – Jülich Aachen Research Alliance

 The alliance thus establishes a world-class scientific environment that attracts the very best scientists.
 At the same time, JARA opens up new research opportunities and facilitates projects that would not be attainable for either of the partners on their own.

 The cooperation combines the disciplinary research at RWTH Aachen University with programme-oriented research at Forschungszentrum Jülich.
-JARA currently comprises five sections which have already made significant contributions to solving the grand challenges facing society:
+JARA brings together complementary research fields which have already proven instrumental in tackling key societal challenges.

 The individual research sections therefore concentrate on the topics of health, energy, and information.
 The two partners, RWTH Aachen University and Forschungszentrum Jülich, thus selectively combine research fields in which they can effectively complement each other’s specific expertise.